 The intent to publish is an insufficient criterion for determining whether a quality improvement activity involves research.
 Planning to publish an account of a quality improvement project does not necessarily mean that the project fits the definition of “research” because people seek to publish descriptions of non-research activities for a variety of reasons, if they believe others may be interested in learning about those activities.
 Conversely, a quality improvement project may involve research even if there is no intent to publish the results.

 Examples of other activities that generally do not meet the “research” definition:

 - Student projects conducted for a credit class assignment where there is no intent to contribute to knowledge in the field of study.

 - Medical case studies involving no more than two patients are not considered systematic investigations.

-Does it involve Human Subjects?
+2. Does It Involve Human Subjects?

 - Intervention includes both physical procedures by which data are gathered (e.g., drawing blood) and manipulations of the subject or the subject's environment that are performed for research purposes.